 - Have lots of people round the TV all at once – you’ll get a near-perfect viewing angle wherever you’re sitting

-- Watch sport and fast-paced action movies without any blur – the fast TV refresh rate keeps the picture sharp
+- Watch sport without any blur – the fast TV refresh rate keeps the picture sharp

 So what’s the catch?
-Because OLEDs are more expensive to make, they’re still pretty pricey to buy.
+Because OLEDs are more costly to make, they’re more expensive to buy than LED TVs.

 Who makes OLED TVs?

 LG is the main brand making OLED TVs and has been since 2013.
 Sony and Panasonic now also make OLEDs, though LG is most well-known for this type of tele.